AngleProtocol/angle-docs/core-module/hedging-agents/faq-ha.md

 There is no minimal leverage, meaning you can come as a HA in the Core module, bring 2 wETH and open a position of only 0.001 wETH \(thus hedging only that amount\).

 There is a maximum leverage though.
-This parameter will depend on the volatility of the pairs.
+This parameter depends on the volatility of the pairs.

-For instance, for a perpetual on the pair wETH/EUR, the maximum leverage allowed will be x10.
+For instance, for a perpetual on the pair wETH/EUR, the maximum leverage allowed is x10.
 For perpetuals on forex pairs like USDC/EUR, the maximum leverage is set at x100.

 ## Are there slippage protections for HAs?